-The Texas Historical Marker
+The Texas Historical

 Marker installed in 1974 states:

 "built in 1886 of native stone by architect Andrew Mickelson and his brothers, Christian and Ole Michelson, it originally had a dirt floor and planks laid on wooden kegs for pews.
 The bell wsa acquired in 1897.
-The church served the Norwegian of settlers this area, who were members of Our Savior's Lutheran Chruch of Norse.
+The church served the Norwegian of settlers this area, who were members of Our Savior's Lutheran Church of Norse.
 In 1902, the growth of the community necessitated separation from the Norse church, and the St Olaf congregation was organized.
 A new edifice was erected in Cranfills Gap in 1917, and this church has since been used only for special services. "

-First Norwegian families
+The First Norwegian families

 started coming to this area of Texas as early as 1841.
-The State of
+The

 Norway and Sweden.
 They were lead to Texas by a number of

-brought her by Cleng Peerson who helped
+brought her by Cleng Peerson who helped Norwegian settlements

-Norwegian settlements across the United States.
+across the United States.

-expected settlers to Louisiana or Texas.
+and the expected settlers to Louisiana or Texas.

 "First year the agency expense (sixty-five dollars in specie, or its equivalent in greenbacks), clothing and food, and thirty dollars in specie to the laborers, men and women the same."
 We bring on any kind of laborers employers may want, farmers, gardeners, women of all work, etc. For mechanics the prices will be somewhat higher than for field laborers.